Dynamics of 3D focusing, energy-critical wave equation with radial data: Introduction

-In particular, the last free wave $v_{m, L}$ is exactly the scattering part $v_L$ of $u$.
-It is not difficult to see that the soliton resolution conjecture is a direct consequence of Theorem \ref{main thm}. \end{remark}
+In particular, the last free wave $v_{m, L}$ is exactly the scattering part $v_L$ of $u$, as defined in \eqref{scattering part of u}.
+It is not difficult to see that the soliton resolution conjecture is a direct consequence of Theorem \ref{main thm}.
+We only need to make $\varepsilon \rightarrow 0^+$. \end{remark}

 \begin{remark} According to Theorem \ref{main thm}, we may split the time interval $[0,+\infty)$ into a ``preparation period'' $[0,a_1]$, several ``stable periods'' $[a_k,b_k]$, and several ``collision periods'' $[b_k, a_{k+1}]$ between consecutive stable periods.
 In each stable period the soliton resolution holds.
 It is natural to view the radiation waves travelling in the channel $t-t_2 < |x| < t - t_1$, whose strength can be measured by $\|G_+\|_{L^2([-t_2,-t_1])}^2$, as the emission of the system during the time period $[t_1,t_2]$.
 As a result, Theorem \ref{main thm} shows that after the preparation period, almost all radiation comes from the collision periods, whose length is bounded if we apply the logarithm transformation $t' = \ln t$.
 In addition, the energy of radiation in each collision period is roughly equal to the energy of bubbles eliminated in the collision.
 This gives a way to understand the long-time dynamics of solutions from their radiation part.
 This is important in physics, since the emission of energy is possibly the only thing we may actually detect for a system very far away from us.
 For long time dynamics of the radial 3D energy-critical wave equation, we may summarize: roughly speaking, BUBBLE COLLISION GENERATES RADIATION.
+Please note that a similar philosophy has been proposed in previous works, for example Duyckaerts-Kenig-Merle \cite{se}, Martel-Merle \cite{5dinelasticity} and Collot-Duyckaerts-Kenig-Merle \cite{soliton6d}, but from another perspective: briefly speaking, any solution other than ground states must send some amount of radiation, i.e. the inelasticity of bubble collision.
+The advantage of our method is that we may identify the time interval when the collision happens by examining the local radiation strength.
 Please see figure \ref{figure collision} for an illustration of stable/collision periods and their corresponding radiation strength. \end{remark}